meteofrance/py4cast/README.md

   --model_path MODEL_PATH
                         Path to the model checkpoint --date DATE
-                        Date of the sample to infer on YYYYMMDDHH --dataset DATASET
+                        Date of the sample to infer on.
+Format:YYYYMMDDHH --dataset DATASET
                         Name of the dataset config file to use --infer_steps INFER_STEPS
-                        Number of steps to do in inference
+                        Number of auto-regressive steps/prediction steps during the inference

 ```